These are some of the distinct features of Islam, which make it necessary for modern man to seek his salvation through this ideology:

 Finally, the world with the shadows of war still hanging over it cannot but turn towards Islam – the only way to establish and maintain real peace on this earth.
 The era of Islam has in a way just started, not ended; it is not a spent force, but a living dynamic force, its future is as bright as its great historical past is glorious, when it illumined the face of earth at a time when Europe was still groping its way in the dark recesses of Medievalism.

-- Excellence of Imam Husain
+- Imam Husain Left Madina for Makkah

-- The Zhikr of Rajab
+- The Historical significance of 'Ashura

 Next Previous Article